The 18-Year-Olds’ League

 The jungle warlord and the militant senator are precisely the same in this; they need war.
 For 6,000 years they’ve issued orders to us, and we – confused and obedient – have marched off, in thousands and even millions, to kill each other.

 But no more.
 We, the 18-year-olds of the world, hereby affirm that we will not go to war.
-We will protect our home towns if necessary, but we will not march off, based upon the fears and intimidations of old men and women, to fight other 18-year-olds like ourselves.
+We will fight to protect our homes and towns if necessary, but we will not march off, based upon the fears and intimidations of old men and women, to fight other 18-year-olds like ourselves.

 We therefore jointly refuse.
 Let the old men kill each other if they care so much.

 This, their agreement, was presented to young people in almost every school in the world, in thousands of town squares, and in countless homes.
 The names of more than 10 million signers were posted to Internet pages before they were certified as “domestic terror sites” and hijacked.
 After that, they moved to the DarkNet.
-At that point, the old men and women panicked, banned the evil, unpatriotic document, and threw thousands of the young people into jail cells.
+At that point, the old men and women panicked, banned the evil, unpatriotic document, and began throwing the young people into jail cells.

 But there were too many, and soon there weren’t enough obedient enforcers to attack the young petitioners and not enough government cages to hold them.